Board Directors' biographies

 Roberto Franchini (Southampton - UK, 1955).

-A graduate in Economics from the University of Salford, he worked in Ernst & Young (formerly Ernst & Whinney) for over 40 years in Italy, United Kingdom and U.S.A., holding progressively important positions and as a Partner for 27 years until June 2018.
-From 1992 to 1995 worked in Ernst & Young’s Global headquarters in New York, focusing on audit methodology and international accounting principles.
-From 1995 to 2018, worked as an Audit Partner, responsible for the audit of multinational companies operating in a variety of industrial and commercial sectors and listed on Italian and U.S. stock exchanges.
-A member of the committee that drafted the Italian Standard on auditor independence (Principio sull’indipendenza del revisore – Document 100 of 2004).
-Director of Independence for Ernst & Young EMEIA (Europe, Middle East, India and Africa) and Asia-Pacific/Japan (2008-2018).
-As a member of IESBA (International Ethics Standards Board for Accountants), contributed to defining ethics standards and auditor independence requirements for the accountancy profession worldwide (2008-2013).
-Served as a member of the board of statutory auditors in many Italian companies and gained extensive experience dealing with regulators and IGOs (Consob, US SEC, UE, OCSE).
-Registered Auditor in Italy and Fellow of the ICAEW (Institute of Chartered Accounts in England and Wales), currently serves as Treasurer and a Director of The British Chamber of Commerce for Italy, President of the College of Auditors of Fondazione per l’Infanzia Ronald McDonald Italia and is a member of Disciplinary Committee of the ICAEW.
+At Ernst & Young International Ltd in New York, from 1992 to 1995 he focused on audit methodology and international accounting principles.
+From 1995 to 2018, he worked as an Audit Partner, responsible for the audit of multinational companies operating in a variety of industrial and commercial sectors, and listed on Italian and U.S. stock exchanges.
+He has been a member of the Working Group of the Italian Accountancy Profession that drafted the Italian Standard on auditor independence (Principio sull’indipendenza del revisore).
+Independence Leader for Ernst & Young in EMEIA (Europe, Middle East, India and Africa) and Asia-Pacific/Japan (2008-2018).
+As a member of IESBA (International Ethics Standards Board for Accountants), he contributed to defining ethics standards and auditor independence requirements for the accountancy profession worldwide (2008-2013).
+In his professional activities, he has served as a member of the board of statutory auditors in many companies and gained extensive experience dealing with regulators and IGOs (Consob, US SEC, UE, OCSE).